-NetBeans will try to create code that call the methods \mathbf{m} and \mathbf{n} of \mathbf{X} by accessing them through $\mathbf{c.x}$, where \mathbf{c} is a parameter of type \mathbf{C} that is added the method \mathbf{f} when it is moved.
+NetBeans will try to make code that call the methods m and n of X by accessing them through c.x, where c is a parameter of type C that is added the method f when it is moved.
 (This is seldom the desired outcome of this refactoring, but ironically, this "feature" keeps NetBeans from breaking the code in the example from section 1.11 on page 11.)
-If $\mathbf{c.x}$ for some reason is inaccessible to \mathbf{X} , as in this case, the refactoring breaks the code, and it will not compile.
+If c.x for some reason is inaccessible to X, as in this case, the refactoring breaks the code, and it will not compile.
 NetBeans presents a preview of the refactoring outcome, but the preview does not catch it if the IDE is about break the program.

-The IDEs under investigation seem to have fairly good support for primitive refactorings, but what about more complex ones, such as Extract Class [Fow99]?
+The IDEs under investigation seems to have fairly good support for primitive refactorings, but what about more complex ones, such as the Extract Class [Fow99]?
+The Extract Class refactoring works by creating a class, for then to move members to that class and access them from the old class via a reference to the new class.
 IntelliJ handles this in a fairly good manner, although, in the case of private methods, it leaves unused methods behind.
 These are methods that delegate to a field with the type of the new class, but are not used anywhere.
-Eclipse has added its own quirk to the Extract Class refactoring, and only allows for fields to be moved to a new class, not methods.
+Eclipse has added (or withdrawn) its own quirk to the Extract Class refactoring, and only allows for fields to be moved to a new class, not methods.
 This makes it effectively only extracting a data structure, and calling it Extract Class is a little misleading.
 One would often be better off with textual extract and paste than using the Extract Class refactoring in Eclipse.
-When it comes to NetBeans, it does not even show an attempt on providing this refactoring.
+When it comes to NetBeans, it does not even seem to have made an attempt on providing this refactoring.
+(Well, it probably has, but it does not show in the IDE.)